Meringue-Rouge/VRM-Normal-Map-Generator/README.md

 This was made so that RPG Developer Bakin users can easily add Normal maps for their models, but it can be used for any other situation.

+This removes what was assigned as a normal map on the VRM model with the new result.
+Export as a VRM for the software of your choice.

 ## To Do
 - Add a prompt to filter out specific materials after starting (ex: disable skirt normals, top, etc).

+Thanks to Grok 3 as usual for being a very helpful tool.